psycopaths/jdoop/README.md

 JDoop has several command line parameters:

-* `--package-name` - a required parameter with the name of a package you want to test (e.g. `org.apache.commons.net`).
-* `--root` - a required parameter with a directory where source files of the package are.
+* `--root` - a required parameter with a directory where source files of the tested project are.
-* `--classlist` - an optional parameter (with the default value `classlist.txt`) where the list of classes from the package will be written to.
+* `--classlist` - an optional parameter (with the default value `classlist.txt`) where the list of classes from the project will be written to.
 * `--timelimit`- an optional parameter (with the default value `120`) with a time limit for JDoop, in seconds.
 If `--generate-report`